elGreato/savvy/README.md

 ### Step 6 : Register/Login frontend (Ali/Kevin)
 In this step, the frontend of the register and the login functionality have been created.
-- Created static login and register pages using Bootstrap Studio.
+- Created static login and register pages using Bootstrap Studio (Ali).
-- Added pages to PHP project.
+- Added pages to PHP project.(Ali)
-- Converted pages into php files.
+- Converted pages into php files.(Ali)
-- Added dynamic entries, such as possible error messages, with PHP.
+- Added dynamic entries, such as possible error messages, with PHP.(Kevin)
-- Created corresponding routes and added required methods to the StudentController class.
+- Created corresponding routes and added required methods to the StudentController class.(Kevin)
-- Filled methods to read, add, update or delete Authtoken and Student entries using business services in StudentServiceImpl class.
+- Filled methods to read, add, update or delete Authtoken and Student entries using business services in StudentServiceImpl class.(Kevin)
-- Created StudentValidator class that prevents user from entering invalid or malicious data when registering.
+- Created StudentValidator class that prevents user from entering invalid or malicious data when registering.(Kevin)

 ### Step 7 : Module view frontend (Kevin / Ali)
 In this step, the frontend for the module management has been created.